thehui87/Learning-Godot/class_fixedmaterial.md

   * **FLAG_USE_POINT_SIZE** = **2**

 ###  Description
-FixedMaterial is a simple type of material [[resource|Resource]], which contains a fixed amount of paramters.
+FixedMaterial is a simple type of material [Resource](class_resource), which contains a fixed amount of paramters.
 It is the only type of material supported in fixed-pipeline devices and APIs.
-It is also an often a better alternative to [[shadermaterial|ShaderMaterial]] for most simple use cases.
+It is also an often a better alternative to [ShaderMaterial](class_shadermaterial) for most simple use cases.

 ###  Member Function Description